HumanCellAtlas/hca-jamboree-representative-genes/README.md

    * parameterize distributions
    * code implementation module for simulating osmFISH per-cell counts

-### Problems to be solved:

-- Gene detection rates vary from one gene to another
-	- examine mean scRNA-seq vs. spatial counts
-- Transcripts in cell processes can be incorrectly assigned to neighboring cells after segmentation.
-For each gene, estimate the probability of false counts (should be inversely related to localization of transcripts to cell soma).
-	- dropout and leakage of transcripts
-	- look at examples of genes that are expected to have 0 spatial counts in specific cell types (based on scRNA-seq), but have some non-0 counts.

-## 2. Find genes to optimize cell classification in spatial experiments
+## Task 2.
+Find genes to optimize cell classification in spatial experiments

 Given scRNA-seq data and a set of pre-defined clusters, select genes for targeting by a spatial measurement that would optimize ability to recover classification of cells given a set of constraints.
 For example: